 - Cookies set by third-party sites

 An HTTP cookie (cookie) is a small parcel of text sent backwards and forwards between a web browser and a website.
 It is used in a number of ways and there are a number of different types.

 - Session cookie – A session cookie only lasts for the time you are using the website and then gets deleted.

 - Persistent cookie – A persistent cookie lasts longer than this and is used to remember things about your access like your user name and password.

-- Secure cookie – We use secure cookies because logged in connection to our website and Knowledge Hub is via HTTPS (128-bit encryption), ensuring that the cookie is always encrypted.
+- Secure cookie – We use secure cookies because logged in connection to our website is via HTTPS (128-bit encryption), ensuring that the cookie is always encrypted.

 - Third-party cookie – These are cookies set by other services.
 In our case this is Google Analytics and ShareThis.
 These are used to compile statistics about usage and provide shortened URLs respectively.